OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/13 October 2001.md

 - **4th density STO** will manifest help for some 3rd Density groups
 - "**Journeyman**" mentioned as a 4th Density STO observer and informant
 - **4th Density** uses gold for technology

 ---

-## Earth Changes & Environmental Events

-- No specific earth changes mentioned in this session.

----